Causal Consistency for Reversible Multiparty Protocols: Main Results

 By observing that the set of atomic configurations is a subset of reachable configurations, this result can also be formulated as full abstraction.
 Let $f$ be the (injective, identity) mapping from atomic reachable configurations to reachable configurations.
 We then have:

-\begin{corollary}[Full Abstraction] Let $f$ be the injection from atomic reachable configurations to reachable configurations, and let $M, N$ be two atomic reachable configurations.
-Then we have $f(M) \congruence\bfbw f(N)$ if and only if $M \congruence\bfbw N$. \end{corollary} \begin{proof} From Theorem~\ref{t:bf} we have $M\congruence\bfbw f(M)$ and $N\congruence\bfbw f(N)$.
+\begin{cor}[Full Abstraction] Let $f$ be the injection from atomic reachable configurations to reachable configurations, and let $M, N$ be two atomic reachable configurations.
+Then we have $f(M) \congruence\bfbw f(N)$ if and only if $M \congruence\bfbw N$. \end{cor} \begin{proof} From Theorem~\ref{t:bf} we have $M\congruence\bfbw f(M)$ and $N\congruence\bfbw f(N)$.
 The thesis follows then by transitivity of $\congruence\bfbw$. \end{proof} The results above ensure that the loss of atomicity preserves the reachability of configurations yet does not make undesired configurations reachable.